josephniel/go-api/README.md

     - `/config` contains the base configuration structure used by the application when instantiating.
 This also contains environment-specific configuration named: `<env>.yaml`.

-    - `/controllers` contains all the entrypoints in the application.
+    - `/controller` contains all the entrypoints in the application.
 A common practice that should be followed in this repository is for every controller, we only need to call the helper functions `Get`, `Post`, `Patch` in the `router` package to register the route for the particular method selected.
 We can isolate the route definition for the specified controller by defining an `init()` function in the file.

     ```
-    package controllers
+    package controller

     import "github.com/josephniel/go-api/app/router"